 Extremely easy to use graphical and text based menu system to change settings for nearly any variable, including debounce, dwell, loader delay, AMB, anti-bolt stick, fire mode, max rate of fire, fine rate of fire adjustment, eye mode, CPF, g-mode breakout, ramp start, ramp percentage, screen settings, settings profiles, and more

 All settings are stored in non-volatile memory so they are not lost when the battery is disconnected

 Power efficient software and hardware lengthen battery life

 One-touch startup enables the marker to fire almost instantly

 Uses spring battery contacts so there‚Äôs no wiring harness to break or wear out

 Free Yakuza software updates

 The Tadao Technologies Yakuza OLED Board for Ego 07/08 is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 The accuracy of this review is disputed.
 Please see discussion on the comments page.